Common Fire Hazards for Offices

 - Keep fire doors closed – Even if it’s to regulate the temperature of the office or simply for ease of access, you should never have your fire doors pinned open.
 These doors are there to contain fires for as long as possible so that you can escape.

 - Clear the route – If you know you have narrow corridors or tricky floorplans to navigate, then ensure you keep these routes free of obstacles.
 It’s easy to create a bottleneck if you pile stacks of office paper in an already tight space.

 While you might think that your office is free from combustibles because there are no oils, gases or open flames, there are still risks present in any commercial building.

 - Paper – No doubt you have stacks of paper or cardboard, which is one of the best fuels for any fire to spread with.
 Make sure you have your rubbish collected regularly and you keep your stacks of fresh material away from heat sources.

 - Dust – Known to cause fires where spaces haven’t been properly ventilated, dust can ignite when the apparatus it’s coating gets hot.
 It’s important to have any office spaces adjoining factories well ventilated with an extractor fan.

 - Cleaning liquids – If you have cleaning staff who come in to take care of all the general upkeep in your office you might not be aware of these items.
 Cleaning liquids can be highly flammable and must be stored correctly to prevent accidents.

 Whether it’s your office computers which have you worried, or you need to tidy up your office and evacuation routes, it is better to get to grips with the common fire hazards in your office now.
-With a fire risk assessment from Elite Fire, you can identify any hazards and ensure they are remedied before the worst happens – our experienced team can even advise on the right extinguishers and alarm system you require.
+With a fire risk assessment from Elite Fire Protection Ltd, you can identify any hazards and ensure they are remedied before the worst happens – our experienced team can even advise on the right extinguishers and alarm system you require.